DynoCC/Dyno-Custom-Commands/Verification Commands/README.md

 ```

 ### Autodelete messages in #signup
 Even though the bot command messages get automatically deleted, sometimes people might try to chat in the signup channel.
-You can configure Dyno to automatically delete messages sent in the channel.
+You can configure AutoDelete to automatically delete messages sent in the channel.

-1. on the Modules page, make sure the "Coords Channel Mod" module is selected.
-2. Go to the Coords Channel Mod page.
-Under "Add Coords Channel", select the #signup channel and click Add.
+1. Invite the autodelete bot [HERE](https://discord.com/oauth2/authorize?client_id=533095070145052716&scope=bot)
+2. Autodelete auto-removes messages in any channel named `#signup` or where `{autodelete}` is in the channel topic

+**DYNO COORDS CHANNEL MOD - THE INITAL SYSTEM - NO LONGER FUNCTIONS.
+If your autodelete is not working please confirm that you are not using Dyno's Coords Channel Mod**
 ---

 ## Additional items you might want to do